VAT on UK commercial property transactions

 Capital Goods Scheme

-Transfers of Going Concerns (outside the scope of VAT)
+Transfers of going concerns (outside the scope of VAT)

 • it is transferred as part of the sale of a whole business; or

-• the property is a business in its own right (for example, an investment business where the land generates a rental income).
+• the property is a business in its own right - for example, an investment business where the land generates a rental income.

-The sale of a let commercial property, or the assignment of a headlease, amounts to the transfer of a business as a going concern for VAT purposes.
-No VAT is charged on such transactions, providing all the criteria for TOGC treatment are present.
-If the seller has opted to tax in respect of the property or the property in question is standard rated then the purchaser must also opt to tax and notify HMRC in writing of that option to tax prior to the date of supply.
-Failure to do this will mean that the transaction is not a TOGC, and that VAT is therefore chargeable.
+Provided all the criteria for TOGC treatment are met, no VAT is charged on a TOGC.
+If the seller has opted to tax in respect of the property or the property in question is standard-rated then the purchaser must also opt to tax and notify HMRC in writing of that option to tax prior to the date of supply.
+Failure to do this will mean that the transaction is not a TOGC, and that VAT is chargeable.

 It is the seller's responsibility to ensure the correct VAT treatment.
 If VAT is not charged when it is due, then the seller could be subject to interest and penalties.
 If VAT is charged when it is not due then the purchaser would be unable to recover it as it would not be tax lawfully due.